JamesVpog/cli_todolist/README.md

 # Simple CLI Todo list manager made in Go

-so simple...
-This was a fun hobby project to learn Go so it ~~might~~ does have bugs.
+This was a fun hobby project to learn Go and flags so it ~~might~~ does have bugs.
 Feel free to open an issue or PR.

 ## Installation